r-ahmed2022/hello-react-front-end/README.md

 ### Prerequisites

-In order to run this project you need: rails, postgresSQL
+In order to run this project you need: react, react-dom, redux, @reduxjs/toolkit modules

 ### Setup